-Situated in the center of Thessaloniki, Rotunda was turned into a Christian church after it was constructed in about 300 AD.
+Situated in the center of Thessaloniki, Rotunda was turned into a Christian church after its construction in about 300 AD.
 With the Ottoman occupation, the church was turned into a mosque.
-Once it was liberated, Rotunda was again turned into a Christian church and later into a sculpture museum.
+Once liberated, Rotunda was again turned into a Christian church and later into a sculpture museum.

 Arch of Galerius

 Known as Kamara, the Arch of Galerius was initially constructed to commemorate the victory of Roman general Galerius over the Persians.
 Kamara is currently a passageway and a famous meeting point in the city.

 The Roman Forum, also known as “Ancient Agora,” was constructed by the Romans.
 Situated near the Aristotelous square, the building was the center of the political and public life in the city.